emirbeyhatun/EnemyCoverSystem/README.md

 # EnemyCoverSystem<br>
 This is a simple enemy taking-cover project that can be used for enemy ai in  games.
+Logic can be improved and changed for performance or game design.
 <br>
 ###### Enemy:<br>
 - Patrols Between Nodes.<br>